csabapalfi/script-type/README.md

-# HTML script tag does NOT require a type
+# HTML script tag does not require a type

 ...if it's just JS (but not a `module`) and not e.g. [JSON-LD](https://json-ld.org/).